20 Questions with Ryan Rado

 What motivated and/or inspired you to pursue painting?

 I went toward music for a few decades, and was heavily involved in that industry and the local scenes in Michigan and here in Nashville.
 In 2014 I started painting “out of nowhere,” or what seemed like it.
 It was more of a feeling that was brought forth from the earlier time in my life.
 Familiar, solitary, exciting.
 Painting and the act of painting provided me complete jurisdiction over a space.
 I made all the decisions, felt in control of parts of my life when I felt purposeless.
 Now, the words “complete control” feel so far away from my current practice, even down to the handling of the materials.
-They have their own consciousness and can be influenced, but not completely cointrolled, thank God.
+They have their own consciousness and can be influenced, but not completely controlled, thank God.

 The texture and perception of depth that you’re able to create on your velvet paintings is particularly alluring.
 Why did you select velvet as a foundation for your artwork?